kworam/ProcScript/README.md

 Using this technique, you can create Proc call chains of any depth.

 Proc call stacks
 --------------------

 The first Proc in a call chain is called the root Proc.
-When a root Proc runs, ProcScript allocates a virtual *thread* to it and uses it to maintain the call stack for it and any of its descendant Procs.
+When a root Proc runs, ProcScript allocates a virtual *thread* to maintain the call stack for the root Proc and any of its descendant (callee) Procs.

-You can dump the call stack from any Proc in a call chain with this function:
+You can dump the call stack from any Proc in a thread with this function:

 	Proc.callStackToString()

 The stack dump looks like this:

 	Proc Call Stack:
-	 Thread Id: 0, Created: Tue Jun 04 2013 14:05:05 GMT-0500 (Central Daylight Time)
+	 ProcScript Thread Id: 0, Created: Tue Jun 04 2013 14:05:05 GMT-0500 (Central Daylight Time)
 	 MyFirstProc.blockFunction1
 	 ProcCallsProc.blockFunction1

 Each Proc in the call chain is listed, one per line, with the root Proc at the bottom.

-Note that the Proc call stack starts with `Thread Id: 0 Created ...`.
+Note that the Proc call stack starts with `ProcScript Thread Id: 0 Created ...`.
 Once again, this is not an operating system thread but a *virtual* ProcScript thread.

 The Proc call stack contains the chain of Proc Instances that called each other leading up to the breakpoint or exception.
 Each entry in the Proc call stack is of the form `Proc Name`.`Block Function Name`.
 In the example above,